How to create community for your small business and build your brand

 You have something inside that no other human on this entire planet has.
 You are a culmination of a myriad of awesomeness that you probably dont even realise you hold.

 Own it.
 Own who you are.
 There is someone out there who needs what you have right now.
-And there is no better person on this earth to deliver this thing that that person.
+And there is no better person on this earth to deliver this thing than you.

 Trust your own path and be the real you.